| CloserLook > Romans > Romans 2:17 to 3:20 |

 ~ ~ ~ ~ ~ ~

-Turn with me to Gen. 6:4 and you'll see what I mean --- "There were giants in the
+Turn with me to Genesis 6:4 and you will see what I mean --- "There were giants in the

 earth in those days; and also after that, when the sons of God came in unto the

-Many people believe that this verse describes the intermarriage of the godly line of Seth, and the ungodly line of Cain.
+Many people believe that this verse describes the intermarriage of the godly line of Seth and the ungodly line of Cain.
 And if this was the case, then such a union could only produce compromise.
-After all, you can't mix dirty water with clean, and expect to come up with clean.
+After all, you can't mix dirty water with clean and expect to come up with clean.
 Neither can you mix unrighteousness with righteousness and come up with a godly result.
-However, this time the principal didn't seem to apply.
-In fact, the children born as a result of these unions,
+However, this time the principle didn't seem to apply.
+In fact, the children born as a result of these unions

 Yes, the